MrBohdan/LearnProject/README.md

               ├── AssertDemo
               │    └── AssertDemo                              #Keyword 'assert'
               ├── CollectionsDemo
+              │    ├── AlgorithmsDemo                          #Implementation of the Collection algorithms │    ├── ArrayDemo                               #
               │    ├── ArrayDequeDemo                          #Implementation of the ArrayDeque │    ├── ArrayListDemo                           #Implementation of the ArrayList │    ├── ArrayListToArray                        #ArrayList with a method toArray()